Tyler3D/Multi-Ogar-Edited-Unlimited/README.md

 ## What's new:
+* 1.3.3: Moved files, fixed some bugs, improved popsplits, and added some new features for minions :)
 * 1.3.0: Added minions!
 With a few new features too :)
 * 1.2.9: Matched virus explosions to vanilla, added anti-bot grow measure from vanilla
 * 1.2.8: Removed unnecessary/broken commands & gamemodes, added some custom commands